AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 case the rule checks defining identifiers against the union of all the identifiers from all the dictionary files provided as the rule parameters.

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*dictionary_file*
+*Dictionary_File [string]*
    The name of a dictionary file.
 The name may contain references to environment variables (e.g. $REPOSITORY_ROOT/my_dict.txt), they are replaced by the values of these variables.

 A dictionary file is a plain text file.
 The maximum line length for this file is 1024 characters.
 If the line is longer than this limit, extra characters